A Complete Guide on Sponsoring a Work Visa in USA

 E-1 Visa: Allows a national of a treaty country (a country with which the United States maintains a treaty of commerce and navigation, or which the United States maintains a qualifying international agreement, or which has been deemed a qualifying country by legislation) to be admitted to the United States solely to engage in international trade on his or her own behalf.
 Certain employees of such a person or of a qualifying organization may also be eligible for E-1 visa.

 O Visa: For a person who has an extraordinary ability in the sciences, arts, education, business, or athletics and can demonstrate by sustained national or international acclaim and has been recognized in the field through extensive documentation.
 Candidates must meet three out of 10 criteria or one-time achievement, such as a Pulitzer, Oscar, or Olympic medal.
-The advantage is that no formal offer of employment is required.
+The advantage is that no formal offer of employment is required to apply for such working visa.
 Also available for Outstanding Researchers and Professionals who can demonstrate international recognition for outstanding achievements in a particular academic field and must be entering the U.S. to pursue tenure or tenure track teaching.

 P Visa: For athletes, artists, and entertainers.
 Candidates must be internationally recognized.